JJguri/cv/content/stays/stay-1/index.md

 slides: example
 ---

-### Faculty of Veterinary Science, The University of Sydney, Camden, NSW
+### Faculty of Veterinary Science, The University of Sydney, Camden, NSW, Australia
-### Tasmanian Institute of Agriculture, University of Tasmania, Burnie, TAS
+### Tasmanian Institute of Agriculture, University of Tasmania, Burnie, TAS, Australia

 #### Period
 From October to December 2013